Medicine at University of St George's Medical School

 Personal Statement for St Georges Medical School

 St George’s expect you to demonstrate insight into transferable skills such as: communication, patience, accuracy, team work, leadership and perseverance.
 You will also need to be able to relate those to your application for Medicine.
+It is not assessed.

 St Georges Medical School Interview